better-internet/radworks-docs/docs/using-radicle/create-submit-patch.md

 First, you'll need to share your Peer ID with the delegate so that they can [track](track-review-merge.md) your patch in Upstream.

-You can find your Peer ID on the Upstream client's homepage, under your name.
+You can find your Peer ID on your profile page in Upstream.
 Click on the text to copy your Device ID to your system clipboard.
-Your Peer ID should look something like:
+Your Peer ID should look something like: `hynsqc3d693bfidom5docik9oj5hy1kciw7dz3j8pwpcnsa9cftbzk`.
-`hynsqc3d693bfidom5docik9oj5hy1kciw7dz3j8pwpcnsa9cftbzk`.

 ![Finding your Peer ID in Upstream](/img/upstream_peer-id.png)